DTS-STN/Service-Canada-Design-System/README.md

 ### Accessibility Testing Strategies

-**Important Note:** we are testing for WCAG 2.0 Level AA compliance: https://www.w3.org/TR/WCAG20/ according to the Standard on Wed Accessibility: https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=23601
+**Important Note:** we are testing for WCAG 2.0 Level AA compliance: https://www.w3.org/TR/WCAG20/ according to the Standard on Web Accessibility: https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=23601

 We are using the Axe web browser extension as our main tool for accessibility testing.
 Axe provides stricter and clearer infomation in regards to accessibility issues, when compared to other web browser tools and is very easy to use.
 Axe is not ran through our code repo, it is an external tool which users need to download.